 This spec gives an indication of what size boots will fit into the bindings.
 Bindings with a large adjustment range will fit a wide range of boot sizes.
 This is most often a factor on kids' bindings.

-Many bindings come with built-in or optional lifters.
-Lifters increase groomer and high-speed performance by stiffening the ski under the boot and adding leverage for better edge angle and response.
-Lifter materials may also help dampen ski vibration on the snow and absorb shock on landings.
-They help boost the energy transfer from the foot to the ski's edge.
-Marker, which has about half of the bindings business in the US, says their research shows that a lift of 11 to 12mm is optimal for 95% of the skiing population.
-Too much lift, however, lessens the returns making the ski heavier and less versatile.
+Some bindings come with lifters that stiffen the ski under the boot and add leverage for better edge angle and response.
+Lifter materials may also help dampen ski vibration on the snow, absorb shock on landings and boost the energy transfer from the foot to the ski's edge.
+The Marker brand says their research shows that a lift of 11 to 12mm is optimal for 95% of the skiing population.
+Too much lift, however, makes skis heavier and less versatile.

 Not everyone wants or needs lifters.
-Some powder skiers prefer little or no lift, so their skis are less "turny" and more stable when going straight at speed.
+Some powder skiers prefer little or no lift, so their skis are more stable when going straight at speed.
 Similarly, terrain park skiers require little or no lift for jumping, landing or skiing backwards.

-The position where the binding is mounted on the ski affects performance.
+Where exactly the binding is mounted on the ski affects performance.
 Most ski manufacturers recommend a mounting position, and a qualified ski shop such as REI will mount them as suggested.
 The farther back the binding is mounted, the stiffer and less "turny" the ski feels.
 Because women's center of gravity is farther back than men's, their bindings are often mounted slightly forward of center.
-This allows for less fatigue and better control when skiing.
 Park and pipers also tend to prefer a forward mount.